mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### name
 >
 > The name of the card.
-Cards with multiple faces, like `"Split"` and `"Meld"` cards are given a delimiter.
+Cards with multiple faces are given a `//` delimiter.
 >
 > - **Type:** `string`
 > - **Example:** `"Wear // Tear"`